BobSanders64/RandomColorHex/README.md

 ---

 For most people, this will be enough no problems.
 However, for individuals who are using dozens of colors in one run of a program, trying to get colors that are distinct becomes less relevant than getting colors out.
-This also has a backup to allow for standard RGB generation.
-This ensures that the program never gets stuck trying to generate a "unique" color forever if you really just want 50000 colors.
+This library also has a backup to allow for standard RGB generation.
+The program will never gets stuck trying to generate a "unique" color forever if you really just want 50000 colors.

 If the program gets stuck, it will let you know and request you lower your separation.
 If you don't, it will assume you want just a high amount of colors and will generate them with no separation.
 No human interaction is required for this!